pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Aaron Weiss (Silencer)

 “Adapt or perish, now as ever, is nature’s inexorable imperative.”
-–H.G.
+--H.G.
 Wells

 “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as you ever can.”
-–John Wesley
+--John Wesley

 "If only we'd stop trying to be happy we could have a pretty good time."
 --Edith Wharton

 "We must take sides.
 Neutrality helps the oppressor, never the victim."
-–Eli Wiesel
+--Eli Wiesel

 "Our lives no longer belong to us alone; they belong to all those who need us desperately."
 --Eli Wiesel